aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 ## Phaser Seed

-As we made progress on the first game, we started to add some more tools, grunt tasks and we mutated the initial architecture to something that made sense for our projects.
+As we made progress on the first game, we started to add some more tools, [Grunt](https://gruntjs.com/) tasks and we mutated the initial architecture to something that made sense for our projects.

-So when we started developing the second game, I thought we should have a seed project in order to kick off games quicker and based on an architecture consistent across games.
+So when we started developing the second game, I thought we should have a **starterkit project** in order to kick off games quicker and based on an architecture consistent across games.

 That's when _PhaserSeed_ came to life, with all the configuration and common components needed for building our games such as: i18n, local storage management, user game settings, common navigation, modals, sound management, assets preloading, environment specific configuration, etc.